sakriwassim/custom_info_popup/README.md

 # CustomInfoPopup

-A Flutter package that provides a customizable popup widget to display additional information when clicked.
+aA Flutter package that provides a customizable popup widget to display additional information when clicked.
 You can customize the appearance, content, and trigger of the popup.

 ## Features